-- 5.1.4 The Council owns a number of assets including investment properties and through ongoing monitoring of assets and stock condition information, the continuation of holding such assets is reviewed in the light of suitability and sufficiency and decisions are taken on whether to: - Hold and continue to maintain and refurbish them, or - Dispose of and generate a capital receipt for funding the Capital Programme. - 5.1.5 The Council has entered into an agreement with the MHCLG in which the authority will recycle within a rolling 3 year period Right to Buy (RTB) receipts arising from retaining "additional" receipts from RTB disposals into new social housing dwellings within the District.
-The RTB receipts retained, must be applied to fund up to 30% of the capital costs of new build and acquisitions of affordable housing.
-If the retained receipts are not spent within 3 years, they have to be returned to Government with interest.
-The current levels of spend approved for eligible expenditure needs to be increased by 2022/23 to enable the use of all retained receipts within the three year timeframe.
-However increasing the approvals for eligible expenditure needs to be considered in terms of the affordability of the match funding from the HRA and deliverability of an increase in schemes.
-This is to be considered further in 2021/22, and any changes will be reported as a capital programme refresh.
+- 5.1.4 The Council owns a number of assets including investment properties and through ongoing monitoring of assets and stock condition information, the continuation of holding such assets is reviewed in the light of suitability and sufficiency and decisions are taken on whether to: - Hold and continue to maintain and refurbish them, or - Dispose of and generate a capital receipt for funding the Capital Programme. - 5.1.5 Following national changes during 2021, the Council has entered into a new agreement with the DLUHC in relation to how retained Right to Buy (RTB) receipts can be applied.
+The authority will recycle within a rolling 5-year period (changed from a 3-year period) Right to Buy (RTB) receipts arising from retaining "additional" receipts from RTB disposals into new social housing dwellings within the District.
+The RTB receipts retained, must be applied to fund up to 40% (previously 30%) of the capital costs of new build and acquisitions of affordable housing.
+A cap will be introduced on the use of RTB receipts for acquisitions with effect from 1 April 2022 and phased in over 2022-23 to 2024-25.
+The first 20 units of delivery in each year will be excluded from the cap and therefore, the cap is not expected to impact on our acquisition programme.
+If the retained receipts are not spent within 5 years, they must be returned to Government with interest.
+If future actual expenditure matches the budgeted expenditure in the capital programme, the spend requirement will be exceeded up to 31st March 2029.
+This position will continue to be monitored.